corespring/corespring-container/modules/docs/src/docs/components/index.md

 A widget is a ui element that doesn't require any user response.
 It only has client side logic (because there is nothing to process on the server).
 They are configured with markup and json.

+Example: video widget.
+It has a custom tag + a json model.

 ## Layout

-Ui elements that can contain other elements, they are client side only.
-They are only configured in the xhtml (no json config).
+A layout element is an element that can contain other elements/markup, It only has client side logic and are configured in the xhtml (no json config [unlike a widget]).

 For example; Tabs, Carousel, Expanders are all layout components.

 The container decides to include the components by inspecting the Item.xhtml property for usage.

 ## Library

 For sharing either client or server side logic amongst components use Libraries.

 This spec defines how to create a component that can run within a corespring container.